c-sanders/BoostAndQtThreads/README.md

 Suffix rules aren't very powerful or clever, so all this suffix rule does is look for a dependency file whose filename is the same as the target filename, but with a filename extension of `.hpp` instead of `.moc`.
-For example, if this suffix rule was passed a target filename of `TestClass.moc`, then it would look for a dependency file whose name is `TestClass.hpp'.
+For example, if this suffix rule was passed a target filename of `TestClass.moc`, then it would look for a dependency file whose name is `TestClass.hpp`.

 + Locating the dependency file.